Harmelodic/coding-guidelines/README.md

 Instead of writing comments, make the code readable.

 If the code cannot be made readable, write a concise comment.

+### Versioning

+All code should be in version control.

+Use Semantic Versioning in releases.

+Commit messages should concisely describe the change, and if it is not clear or documented elsewhere: why the change is needed.

 ---